Being focused on people has been one of our core values from the days of our founder, Poul Due Jensen.

 Grundfos has a long history of social responsibility.
 It started out in Denmark in 1968 with a flexible workshop.
-Since then, we have been employing people with reduced working capacity all over Grundfos, including in production and office areas.
+Since then, we have been employing people with reduced working capacity, including in production and office areas.

 Anja: I have the freedom to be independent

 At work, Anja prefers to sit at her desk in the corner, and do her work alone and in silence.
 She likes things orderly and finds it hard to deal with changes and unpredictability.

 She is diagnosed with Attention Deficit/Hyperactivity Disorder (ADHD) and Obsessive Compulsive Disorder (OCD), which are ‘invisible’ disorders that almost prevented her from finishing her vocational training for adults in industrial engineering.